reyrove/fxhash-projects/README.md

 ## License

-This repository is licensed under the **MIT License**.
+This repository is open to the public.
+You are encouraged to explore, learn from, and build upon the works within it.
+However, please remember to attribute any public use or modification of these works to me.
 Feel free to use, modify, and distribute the code, but please give credit where it's due!

 ## Minting on fxhash